 The following day, another amiable local called Jeanne arrived with the jeep that we had booked for the day.
 She gave us maps together with advice on where to go.
-Our first stop was Coffee Works, the only coffee shop in town.
+In the first place, we stopped at Coffee Works, the only coffee shop in town.
 It appeared to be a popular gathering place for the local community and we stocked up on supplies for the day.

 We then headed to Hulopoe Beach, driving down winding roads to the beautiful beach with its lovely white sand and incredibly blue water.
-The beach had well-maintained bathrooms, picnic tables and BBQ’S. It was even possible to camp if you purchase a permit.
-Camping wasn’t particularly cheap, but definitely worth it for such an amazing backyard.
+The beach had well-maintained bathrooms together with picnic tables and BBQ’S. Indeed, it was even possible to buy a permit and camp.
+Although camping wasn’t particularly cheap, it would definitely have been worth it for such an amazing backyard.

 The three of us took off on a trail around the cliffs.
 We looked down on rock pools and could see fish swimming in the clear water.
 The contrast of the blue of the ocean and the red earth we walked upon was remarkable.

 After a fifteen-minute walk we came across Puu Pehe, known as Sweetheart Rock.
 Legend has it that a warrior who was grieving after the death of his wife, jumped from the rock to his death eighty feet below in the swirling ocean.

 Next stop was Shipwreck Beach.
-This proved much more difficult to locate.
+In fact, this proved much more difficult to locate.
 There were a couple of signs here and there, but it was certainly not clear.
 We drove on a red dirt track through the most difficult terrain where the potholes were like craters.
 It was fun, but after miles of jolting around we gave up and drove back to a higher point, where we were able to view the wreck from a distance.